keu/docs/software_versioned_docs/version-0.23/grafana-metrics.md

 - **Buffer Size and Buffer Length:** These metrics track whether the Fluentd buffer is backed up, which might indicate an issue with writing logs to Elasticsearch.
 These metrics should ideally be hovering around zero.

-## Astronomer UI Metrics Dashboard
+## Software UI Metrics Dashboard

-In addition to dashboards in Grafana, each of your Deployments has a built-in metrics dashboard in the Astronomer UI.
+In addition to dashboards in Grafana, each of your Deployments has a built-in metrics dashboard in the Software UI.
 Any user with access to a given Deployment can access this dashboard.
 To get there, open a Deployment and go to the **Metrics** tab:

 ![Astronomer Metrics Dashboard](https://assets2.astronomer.io/main/docs/grafana/astro-metrics.png)